Indianapolis Indians: American Association (1902–1962)

 Indianapolis became the Triple-A affiliate of the Pittsburgh Pirates in 1947.
 The 1948 Indians posted a 100–54 record, a franchise high, but were eliminated in the playoff semifinals by St. Paul.
 The team was ranked as the 85th greatest minor league team in a 2001 ranking.
 Al López, who had managed the 1948 club, led the 1949 Indians back to the playoffs.
 They defeated Minneapolis, 4–3, in the semifinals and the Milwaukee Brewers, 4–3, in the final round, to win their first playoff title and fifth AA championship.
 In the Junior World Series, a successor to the Little World Series, Indianapolis defeated the Montreal Royals, 4–2.
 They made one more playoff appearance as a Pirates farm club in 1950 but lost in the championship finals.

 The Cleveland Indians purchased the team in 1952, and made them their Triple-A affiliate.
 Over the five-year relationship, Indianapolis qualified for the playoffs three times.
 They lost in the semifinals in 1953, lost the 1954 finals, and won the American Association championship in 1956.
 On the heels of a 92–62 campaign, manager Kerby Farrell's Indians defeated Minneapolis, 4–3, in the semifinals before winning their sixth AA title over the Denver Bears, 4–0.
 They capped off the season by sweeping Rochester, 4–0, to win the Junior World Series.

 Having incurred significant financial losses, Cleveland elected to sell the team after the 1955 season.
 The Indianapolis community rallied to save the Indians by purchasing 20,182 shares of stock valued at $10 each, which allowed Indians, Inc., to purchase the club in December.
 The affiliation between the major and minor league Indians remained intact until the teams parted ways after the 1956 season.

-Indianapolis held a brief three-year affiliation with the Chicago White Sox from 1957 to 1959, with their only winning season occurring in the final season.
+Indianapolis held a three-year affiliation with the Chicago White Sox from 1957 to 1959, with their only winning season occurring in the final season.
 This was followed by even shorter stints as the Triple-A affiliate of the Philadelphia Phillies in 1960 and the Cincinnati Reds in 1961.
 The 1961 team qualified for the playoffs but were ousted in the semifinals.
 The Indians rejoined the Chicago White Sox organization in 1962 and experienced another semifinal playoff exit in the first year of the affiliation.
 The American Association disbanded after the 1962 season.